Double Object Pronouns in Spanish

 When we examine the elements, we have:

-We replace this with la since una carta is singular and feminine
+We replace the DO with la since una carta is singular and feminine

 Indirect object

-The singular third person pronoun, le, is already there
+The singular 3rd pronoun, le, is already there

 So our sentence is: